pythonanywhere/help_pages/articles/DebuggingImportError.md

     :::python
     import package
-    print(package)
+    print(package.__file__)

-does it give you the path to your package, or to a system package? if the latter, it's best to rename your own module to avoid the conflict.
+does it give you the path to your package, or to a system package? if the former, it's best to rename your own module to avoid the conflict.

 ##Check virtualenv Python versions